Annbirwaves Cattery

 We are saddened by the loss of our dear Ann!

-Charles and grandson, Brandon, will be continuing to care for the Birmans but will be phasing out the breeding program.
-Many lovely breeders around the world will continue with the Annbirwaves bloodlines.
-At the time of this post, there are some kittens that will be available to pet homes.
-Contact us if interested, pick up preferred, no shipping.
+Charles and grandson, Brandon, will continue to care for the retired Birmans, but have phased out the breeding program.
+Many lovely breeders around the world will now continue with the Annbirwaves bloodlines.

-Ann and Charles Hoehn have been breeding and showing Birmans deep in the Heart of Texas for well over 40 years!
+Ann and Charles Hoehn bred and showed Birmans deep in the Heart of Texas for well over 40 years!
 Many Supreme Grand Champions bear the Annbirwaves prefix.
-Ann was instrumental in introducing the red, lynx (tabby), and cinnamon genes to the breed in the U.S. She is also a TICA Allbreed judge emeritus and judged for over 30 years!
+Ann was instrumental in introducing the red, lynx (tabby), and cinnamon genes to the breed in the U.S. She was also a TICA Allbreed judge emeritus and judged for over 30 years!

 The cattery name stemmed from Ann's original two breeds, the Birman and Cornish Rex.
 She used her name, the "Bir" from the Birman and "Waves" from the curly Cornish Rex.